 Are you pregnant and nearing your due date?
 You’re probably psyching yourself up for the birth.
-Have you thought about what happens after baby is born?
+Have you thought about what happens after your baby is born?

 What?!
 There is more come after baby is born?

-Let’s simplify it by saying that once baby is out, your body is going to go through a lot of changes, very quickly.
+Let’s simplify it by saying that once your baby is out, your body is going to go through a lot of changes, very quickly.
 The reality is, you will be feeling like a hot mess.

-The first 24 hours after baby is born, will be a whirlwind.
+The first 24 hours after your baby is born, will be a whirlwind.
 Quite frankly, your body will throw everything at you.
 However, if you know what to expect, it won’t be such a big shock when it happens.
 Keep reading to find out common things that happen after birth that new moms don’t expect.

 Pin for Later